Political Wire: History

 As the son of a lawyer, teacher and writer, Goddard grew up in a household that regularly discussed politics and the role of journalists in communicating the behind the scenes workings of the government.
 He further cultivated that interest at Vassar College and the Harvard Kennedy School.

 He was inspired to create Political Wire by a print Wall Street Journal column called Washington Wire.
 In an interview with PR Week, called Making it in the Political Blogosphere Goddard explained why he created the site: "I do it for the same people who, going back a dozen years, always wanted that political page.
 So, in a practical sense, it’s for people who’re very similar to me, who like politics to the same degree that I do and also enjoy it almost as a game.
 While some people might read the sports page first every day, there’s a whole group of people who read Political Wire first every day, because that’s something that gets them going in the morning.
 Those people, I find, are professionally employed in politics or public affairs.
 They work either in political offices or on campaigns, or are elected and appointed officials themselves.
 In many cases they’re journalists who cover politics and, obviously, there are also the political junkies out there who just find it interesting."

 Blog topics are typically drawn from a curated list of writers rather than websites although left and right sources including the Democratic forum Daily Kos and the conservative blog Hot Air provide additional perspectives.

 Readership

-Political Wire is officially non-partisan.
-Goddard described his website as "a place where you want to start your day and then return various times a day to find out what's going on in the world of politics... the people who read Political Wire tend to be the political insiders and political junkies, the lawmakers and their staffs, journalists, and people who make a living in the world of public affairs."
-It is a subscription service with a nominal fee for membership.
+Although Political Wire is officially non-partisan, its readers are predominantly left leaning.The people who read Political Wire tend to be the political insiders and political junkies, the lawmakers and their staffs, journalists, and people who make a living in the world of public affairs."
+It is a subscription service with a nominal fee for membership, though most of the content is accessible for free.

 By 2016, it was attracting upwards of ten million readers per month.
 Goddard told Fishbowl DC that people sometimes get confused by his politics because he's fiercely independent in his views and "not a joiner by nature."